kashmawy/self_driving_cars/vehicle_tracking/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+The code for this can be found in image_utils.py in apply_boxes_with_heat_and_threshold and is called from main.py in detect.

+We combine overlapping windows and filter false positives by two means:

+1. Overlaps from the same image
+2. Overlaps of recent images (The 15 previous images).

+This is done using the following process:

+1. Initialize a heatmap of all zeros with the same image size
+2. For each bounding box, we add 1 to all the pixels inside of it
+3. Up to the previous 15 images if they exist, we also add 1 to all the pixels of all the bounding boxes that was detected in each one of them.
+4. We apply a threshold of 13 to remove all false positives and only leave cars that was detected in this image and confirmed by multiple bounding boxes in this image and in previous images.
+5. We then extract only the boxes that have met this threshold.
+6. We then draw the boxes on the image.

 ### Here are six frames and their corresponding heatmaps: